Bren light machine gun: L4

-Pintled-mounted L4A1 Bren with distinctive flash hider and magazine.
+Pintle-mounted L4A1 Bren with distinctive flash hider and magazine.

 L4-series Brens captured from the Grenadian military during the 1983 United States invasion of Grenada.
 The circular plates below the magazine and the obliterated "BREN Mk 3" marking make these out to be the L4A2 variant or the later L4A4.

-After the adoption of the 7.62mm NATO round and the FN FAL (later the L1A1 SLR), Britain briefly considered adopting an automatic rifle version of the FAL.
+After the adoption of the 7.62mm NATO round and the L1A1 SLR variant of the FN FAL Britain briefly considered adopting an automatic rifle version of the FAL.
 Testing of this "X8" version was seen to prove that the same task could be done more efficiently (and at a lower cost) by converting Brens to 7.62mm NATO instead.
 After some initial test conversions, what would become known as the L4 series began being fielded from 1955 onwards.
-L4 Brens can easily be identified by their straighter (but still slightly curved) magazine and the replacement of the original flash hider with a slotted, cylindrical model (similar to that used on the L1A1 and the L7 GPMG).
+L4 Brens can easily be identified by their straighter (but still slightly curved) magazine and the replacement of the original flash hider with a slotted, cylindrical model (similar to that used on the L1A1 and the L7 GPMG), with some weapons additionally having red flashes on the receiver and the barrel to denote the calibre change.
 The thirty-round L4 magazine was interchangeable with the L1A1 SLR's twenty-round magazine, and the L4 could also take the thirty-round magazine from the Australian L2A1 and Canadian C2A1 automatic rifle versions of the SLR.
 The L4 remained in British service until the 1990s.